 January 26, 2020 | Doug Sauder

 Watch our most recent mid-week message here.

-Celebrate Recovery is a Christ-centered twelve-step recovery program that offers hope and healing for anyone struggling with sin.
+Celebrate Recovery is a Christ-centered, twelve-step recovery program that offers hope and healing for anyone struggling with sin.
 It’s a process that brings freedom from life’s hurts, habits, and hang-ups.
-Working through the biblical principles, CR seeks to restore the broken areas in our lives.
+Working through biblical principles, Celebrate Recovery seeks to restore the broken areas in our lives.

 If you’re struggling and need help, we encourage you to take a step of faith and discover a new way of doing life through the power of Jesus Christ.
 Celebrate Recovery can help you find that new beginning!

 Celebrate Recovery is a Christ-centered, twelve-step program offering help and healing from life’s hurts, habits, and hang-ups.
 Our mission is to offer you freedom through Jesus Christ.

 We meet each week at a Calvary Chapel campus.
 Our meetings include fellowship, teaching, a time for people to share openly, and small group discussion.
 Some of the specific groups focus on relationship addictions, sexual integrity, chemical dependency, food struggles, as well as other life issues.
 Please note that men’s and women’s groups always meet separately.
 Each group is moderated by a mature, experienced leader with anonymity and confidentiality as our core values.

 The Landing, Celebrate Recovery’s student ministry, is geared towards middle and high school students and the battles they face.
 The mission of The Landing is to provide students with a safe place to process life and the struggles that accompany it, share tools that allow them to live emotionally and spiritually healthy lives, and help students experience the freedom found in Jesus Christ.